Police credit 'astute employee' for arrests at Denver hotel - KRDO

 Police credit ‘astute employee’ for arrests at Denver hotel

+“It should be noted that this information was concerning to Officers due to the location of the rifle, ballistic vest, duty belt, and requesting a room with a balcony coupled with the fact that the 2021 Major League Baseball All-Star Game events happening in the immediate area of the hotel,” police say in one probable cause statement.
+“There is a propensity for mass casualty incidents in scenarios such as the above where many people are gathered together in a small area for a single event.”

+The FBI’s Denver office said it didn’t think the incident was terror-related.

-“We have no reason to believe this incident was connected to terrorism or a threat directed at the All-Star Game,” the FBI Denver said in a statement.
-“We are not aware of any threat to the All-Star Game events, venues, players, or the community at this time.”
+“We are not aware of any threat to the All-Star Game events, venues, players, or the community at this time,” officials said.

-Denver police officers initially responded to the Maven Hotel Friday for a report of a suspicious occurrence.
-After obtaining a search warrant, searching two rooms and impounding two vehicles, three men and a woman were arrested, police said in a news release.
-The arrests were made without incident, said Denver Police Chief Paul M. Pazen.

 The individuals were identified as Richard Platt, 42; Gabriel Rodriguez, 48; Ricardo Rodriguez, 44; and Kanoelehua Serikawa, 43.